YuhanPizza/MovieReviewAPI/README.md

-# Welcome to MovieReviewAPI! 🌟
+# Welcome to MovieReviewAPI!
+[Working on Unit Testing]🌟

 Hey there!
 MovieReviewAPI is your go-to platform for managing movie reviews through a simple and powerful API built with ASP.NET MVC Core 6.0.
 With this API, you can perform various operations on different entities like Categories, Countries, Distributers, Movies, Reviews, and Reviewers.